SyedAdnan95/Insurance-Risk-Claims-Analysis-Dashboard/README.md

 1. Project Title :

 Insurance Risk & Claims Analysis Dashboard
-A dynamic Power BI dashboard that delivers a comprehensive overview of insurance policies, claim distributions, and customer demographics—helping insurance analysts uncover trends in claim amounts, risk categories, and policyholder profiles.
+A comprehensive, data-driven Power BI dashboard designed to analyze and visualize insurance policy trends, claim behavior, and customer risk patterns across multiple dimensions — enabling insurers to make smarter, evidence-based business decisions.

 2. Purpose :

-The Insurance Risk & Claims Analysis Dashboard is an interactive and data-driven Power BI report designed to visualize and monitor insurance portfolio performance.
-It enables insurance companies to analyze policy distribution, claim frequency, and customer risk profiles across demographics, vehicle attributes, and coverage zones.
+The Insurance Risk & Claims Analysis Dashboard provides an interactive overview of how different customer and vehicle attributes influence policy distribution and claim patterns.
+It helps insurance professionals quickly identify trends, measure claim frequency, and evaluate financial exposure across demographics, coverage zones, and education levels.
-The purpose of this dashboard is to empower stakeholders to make informed decisions on risk management, customer segmentation, and premium strategy optimization.
+The purpose of this dashboard is to simplify complex insurance data and present actionable insights that enhance risk assessment, pricing, and customer segmentation.

 3. Tech Stack :

-The dashboard was built using the following tools and technologies:
+This dashboard was built using the following tools and technologies:

-• 📊 Power BI Desktop – Core platform for designing and visualizing the dashboard.
+📊 Power BI Desktop – Core platform for dashboard creation, visualization, and interactivity.

-• ⚙️ Power Query – Used for data cleaning, transformation, and preparation.
+⚙️ Power Query Editor – Used for data cleaning, shaping, and preparing datasets for modeling.

-• 🧮 DAX (Data Analysis Expressions) – Created calculated measures for KPIs such as Average Claim Frequency and Average Claim Amount.
+🧮 DAX (Data Analysis Expressions) – Created custom calculations for KPIs like claim frequency, average claim amount, and gender-based policy counts.

-• 🧩 Data Modeling – Established relationships among policy, claims, and demographic data tables for accurate cross-filtering.
+🧠 Data Modeling – Established relationships among data tables (policies, claims, demographics, and car details) for accurate cross-analysis.

-• 📁 File Format – Developed in .pbix, exported as .png for presentation.
+📁 File Format – Developed in .pbix format and exported as .png for presentation or GitHub preview.

 4. Data Source :

-Source: Internal Insurance Policy & Claim Database
+Source: Simulated dataset of insurance policy and claim information.
-The dataset includes information on:
+The dataset includes fields covering:

+Policy Details: Policy number, policy type, total claim amount, and coverage zone.

-Policyholder demographics (age group, gender, education, marital status)
+Customer Demographics: Age group, gender, marital status, and education level.

-Vehicle information (car make, year, and usage type)
+Vehicle Data: Car make, model year, and usage type (private/commercial).

-Claim statistics (claim frequency, claim amount, and total policies)

-Coverage details (zones, risk levels, and customer categories)

-The structured dataset allows for trend and correlation analysis across multiple customer and vehicle dimensions.
+Claims Information: Claim frequency and average claim amount per policy.

+This structure allows for cross-comparisons across policy types, demographics, and vehicle-related factors to uncover deeper patterns in risk and performance.

 5. Features :
 • Business Problem

-Insurance companies often struggle to quickly identify high-risk customer groups, claim trends by region, and the distribution of policies by demographic factors.
-Traditional tabular reports fail to present the holistic view required for strategic decision-making.
+Insurance providers often face difficulty analyzing large volumes of customer and claims data to determine which demographics or vehicle types pose higher risk.
+Traditional reporting lacks the visual clarity needed for strategic decision-making.

+Key questions include:

+Which age groups and car types generate the most policies?

+What customer segments have the highest average claim amount?

+How do coverage zones or education levels influence claim frequency?

+Are there patterns in claim behavior that can improve underwriting or pricing strategies?

 • Goal of the Dashboard

-To build an interactive analytical tool that helps:
+To deliver an intuitive and interactive visual solution that enables:

-Visualize insurance claim and policy trends.

-Compare claim frequencies and amounts across demographics and car types.
+Quick assessment of policy and claim trends across demographics.

+Identification of high-claim risk groups for targeted policy management.

-Understand risk distribution by geography and education level.
+Evaluation of total claim distribution by education, marital status, and car characteristics.

-Support data-driven strategies for pricing, marketing, and fraud prevention.
+Enhanced understanding of the insurer’s customer base for better forecasting and business planning.

 • Walkthrough of Key Visuals
-🔹 KPI Overview (Top Left)
+🔹 KPI Cards (Top Left)

+Show overall insurance metrics:

 Total Policies: 37,542